 Archaic Weapon for an Advanced Age: As the Phantom Bullet arc is set within an MMOFPS, guns are the primary weapons.
 There is a sword available out of the various melee options, but it is largely regarded as a Joke Item.
 Kirito, being the hero, picks it and manages to slice bullets in half.

 Attack!
 Attack!
-Attack!: While Kirito can most certainly play things defensively well enough, it's when he starts to go on the offensive that his opponents better watch out, especially when he's Dual Wielding, as nothing but either their defeat, or his own will stop him.
+Attack!: Though Kirito can most certainly play things defensively well enough, it's when he starts to go on the offensive that his opponents had better watch out, especially when he's Dual Wielding, as nothing but either their defeat or his own will stop him.

-Attempted Rape: Suguou was very close to raping Asuna in the virtual world.
+Suguou is very close to raping Asuna in the virtual world.
 In front of Kirito.
-Afterwards, he planned on raping her in real life, while comatose.
+Afterwards, he plans on raping her in real life, while she's comatose.

 Authority Equals Asskicking: The leaders of guilds (especially front-line guilds) have the best equipment, which tends to make them more powerful (see Asskicking Equals Authority above).
 Also, the game's boss monsters seem to play this fairly straight, if you can consider them to have "Authority".

 This takes a whole new level in Alicization, since "Authority" is how the strength and power of the AIs living in Underwold is measured

 Ax-Crazy: After paralyzing Godfrey and Kirito with a poisoned drink he created, Kuradeel develops that look on his face as he gleefully hacks away first at Godfrey, and then nearly kills Kirito while both were helpless.